smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Ineligible results are reported to the upkeep states store.

 The results that were agreed by at least f+1=3 nodes will be included in a report, to be performed on chain.

+## Pure Reporting

+OCR interface is implemented with "pure" functions that don't perform any blocking operations.
+Intead, we use async pooling and queueing to decouple the interaction with  other components in the system:

+- **Proposal queue** - used by the plugin for queueing proposals to be processed by the finalization observers.
+- **Result store** - used to store performable results to be included in an outcome after the plugin reads them.
+Finalization workflows adds results, while the plugin reads them.
+- **Metadata store** - used by proposal workflows for pushing proposals and block history to be included in an outcome after the plugin reads them.

 <br />